 Different Filter Types: Filters for these pitchers are available with carbon and ion exchange filtration, as well as systems that utilize multiple filtration stages, so you can be sure to remove a range of contaminants.

-Many water filter pitchers offer multiple filtration stages, including a fine mesh filter that can remove dirt, sand, rust, and other sediment from the water.
+Many water filter pitchers offer multiple filtration stages, including a fine mesh filter that can remove dirt, sand, rust, and other sediments from the water.
 It’s usually the first step in the filtering process.

 While a water filter pitcher can’t remove all the contaminants that may be in tap water, it can usually filter out the most common culprits, such as chlorine, lead, copper, mercury, and cadmium.
 It can also remove some of the unpleasant tastes and smells that may be associated with tap water.